ausgerechnet/spheroscope/library/guidelines.md

 - #23 + causal relationship

 # 3 Desire #
-- ENTITY wants FORMULA
+- **entity** wants **formula**
-- desire (*want*, *wish*) of a particular outcome or event,
-- affiliation (*support*, *back*, *say yes to*),
+- **formula** cannot be just an **entity**:
+  + "**entity** backs **cameron**" != "**entity** desires **cameron**"
-- the ENTITY should be explicitly marked - an exception applies for ellipsis (i.e. when the subject is not realised in the surface form).
-Here, the ENTITY is the author of the message.
+- the **entity** should be explicitly marked
+- an exception applies for ellipsis (i.e. when the subject is not realised in the surface form)
-- FORMULA cannot be just an entity (ENTITY backs CAMERON != ENTITY desires CAMERON)
+  + here, the **entity** is the author of the message

+## cues ##
+- verbs of desire (*want*, *wish*) of a particular outcome or event
+- verbs of affiliation (*support*, *back*, *say yes to*)

 ## examples ##
 - ... says **The Times**, endorsing **Brexit**
-- **he** is against **it** (we read this as 'he wants for it to not be true')
 - **George** is for **Brexit**
-- Hoping for **a successful outcome** .
+- Hoping for **a successful outcome**
 - **I** am interested in **participating**
 - **We** are really looking forward to **this**
 - **they** endorse **Brexit**
-- the pro brexit campaigners are using this strategy (pathological)

 ## counter examples ##
+- silent majority for brexit
+  + entity is undefined subset
+- the pro brexit campaigners are using this strategy
+  + desire defines membership
-- a person supporting brexit / many people supporting brexit say ... (not specified who the entities are)
+- a person supporting brexit / many people supporting brexit say ...
+  + not specified who the entities are
+- he is *against* it
+  + pattern #55
-- One-sided preference without explicit marking of desire: SF have issues with EU but *see it as better* for NI to remain [because they might not actually want to remain, despite seeing this as the rationally best decision]
+- SF have issues with EU but *see it as better* for NI to remain
+  + one-sided preference without explicit marking of desire
+  + here: because they might not actually want to remain, despite seeing this as the rationally best decision
+- democracy should be protected
+  + pattern #4
-- the 'wanter' is implicit in a non-elliptical sentence (*democracy should be protected* pattern #4)
+  + the 'wanter' is implicit in a non-elliptical sentence
-- the desire can only be inferred from an action (he *voted* remain might be interpreted as him /remain/ to be made true, but we do not consider such actions a sufficiently clear expression of desire)
+- he *voted* remain
+  + might be interpreted as him wanting *remain* to be made true, but we do not consider such actions a sufficiently clear expression of desire
+  + the desire can only be inferred from an action
 - it would be nice if ..
 - ... the figures were REMAIN 45% ...
+  + figures do not desire anything
-- rhetorical questions and idiomatic expressions: you want to talk misleading?
+- you want to talk misleading?
+  + rhetorical questions and idiomatic expressions:
 - he's got Brexit as his next agenda item
+- Johnson's *reason* to remain, her *case* for leave
-- the desire can only be inferred from an expression of conscious decision or reasoning (Johnson's *reason* to remain, her *case* for leave),
+  + the desire can only be inferred from an expression of conscious decision or reasoning
 - the technocrats fighting hard for Britain to remain
-- positive regard without desire: you seem to like that
+- you seem to like that
+  + positive regard without desire
-- the technocrats in the Eu fighting for Britain to remain (effort does not necessarily equal desire)
+- the technocrats in the EU fighting for Britain to remain
+  + effort does not necessarily equal desire
 - I believe in votes at 16 and no GRP for transgender people
-- I'm endorsing my point from yesterday (the point is being reinforced, not desired)
+- I'm endorsing my point from yesterday
+  + the point is being reinforced, not desired

 # 4 Ought #
 - ... should / ought ...